RAG-Enhanced Collaborative LLM Agents for Drug Discovery: Additional Experimental Results

 \subsection{Additional Ablation Studies}

-In Table \ref{app tab: ablations}, we conduct a model analysis by removing one component of the model at a time.
+In Table \ref{app tab: ablations}, we conduct a model analysis by removing one component of the model at a time for the drug-target prediction task.
 We have the following observations: \textbf{1)} By comparing ``Only Expert Annotation'' and ``Only Generated Caption'', we observe that relying solely on expert annotations yields significantly better performance.
-This highlights the critical importance of human-generated annotations over machine-generated captions. \textbf{2)} Among the three agents—DrugRel Agent, BioRel Agent, and MU Agent—we could not determine a clear superiority in their relative importance, as the agent leading to the best performance by itself varied by task (Activation or Inhibition). \textbf{3)} Overall, we observe a decline in performance when any single component of \proposed~is removed, emphasizing the significance of each component.
+This highlights the critical importance of human-generated annotations over machine-generated captions.
+Still, their combination leads to the best overall performance. \textbf{2)} Among the three agents—DrugRel Agent, BioRel Agent, and MU Agent—we could not determine a clear superiority in their relative importance, as it was task-dependent (Activation or Inhibition). \textbf{3)} Overall, we observe a decline in performance when any single component of \proposed~is removed, emphasizing the significance of each module.

-Moreover, we perform additional ablation studies in the property-specific molecule captioning tasks in Figure \ref{app fig: ablations captioning}.
-We observe that including all components (i.e., \proposed) leads to best performance except for the BACE dataset.
-This is because, as illustrated in Figure \ref{app fig: data planning}, the BACE dataset contains minimal relevant information in both the annotation database and the knowledge graph.
-Consequently, the model derives minimal benefit from external knowledge, highlighting the critical role of having relevant external information.
+We perform additional ablation studies in the property-specific molecule captioning task in Figure \ref{app fig: ablations captioning}.
+Similarly, we observe that including all components (i.e., \proposed) leads to the best performance except for the BACE dataset.
+Our analysis showed that this is because, as illustrated in Figure \ref{app fig: data planning}, the BACE dataset contains minimal relevant information in both the annotation database and the knowledge graph.
+Consequently, the model derives minimal benefit from external knowledge, highlighting the critical role of having relevant external information to boost performance.